ffm5113/python_fibonacci_sequence/README.md

 # python_fibonacci_sequence
-This Fibonacci Sequence program (Python) prints a sequence of 20 digits using Fibonacci's formula.
+This Fibonacci Sequence script (Python) prints a sequence of 20 digits using Fibonacci's formula.
+This Python program was designed using an object-oriented class.

+Link to .py file: